MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v3.0.0/New-AzureNetworkSecurityGroup.md

 ```

 ### -Location
-Specifies the azure_2 location in which this cmdlet creates a network security group.
+Specifies the Azure location in which this cmdlet creates a network security group.
 To obtain valid locations, use the Get-AzureLocation cmdlet.

 ```yaml